mapattacker/mmaStats/README.md

 ### Description

-A mini-project to extrct and visualise the relationships and statistics of mixed martial arts (MMA) fighters.
+A mini-project to extract and visualise the relationships and statistics of mixed martial arts (MMA) fighters.

 1) mmacreatepy.py: Create sqlite database and schema for holding data